kevineaton603/package-library/packages/zustand-slice-factory/README.md

 ## What's the goal? 🏆
 This package will
-- reduce boilerplate
+- provide a more opinionated zustand experience
-- prevent duplicate code
+- provide build-in support for async workflow
 - save you time & effort

-## What's a Slice?
+## What's a Slice? 🍕

-A slice is a bundle of everything associated to a piece of zustand state `{ name, selectors, actions, state }`
+A slice is a bundle of everything associated to a piece of zustand state `{ name, selectors, state, actions }`

-the `name` is the domain the slice is responsible for the `selectors` exposes functions to read data for state
+the `name` is the domain the slice is responsible for the `selectors` exposes functions to read data for state the `state` is the initial state used in the `create` method from zustand the `action` actions to be store along with state

 ## Why use Slices?
 [Read this if you want to learn more](https://github.com/pmndrs/zustand/wiki/Splitting-the-store-into-separate-slices)